dlalloyd/effective-pasword-barnacle-gen/README.md

 # effective-pasword-barnacle-gen

-## An application  that  can used to generate a random password
+## An application  that  can be used to generate a random password
-The purpose of this web app is to display my proficiency using Intermediate javascript by building a feature dynamically updated HTML and CSS powered by JavaScript website.
+The purpose of this web app is to display my proficiency using Intermediate javascript by building a  dynamically featured and updated HTML, CSS and JavaScript website.

 ## Mock up